studioimaginaire/phue/README.md

 b.set_state(1, command)
 ```

 If you want to work in a more object-oriented way, you can get Light objects using the get_lights method.
-You can use 'id', 'name' or 'list' as argument.
+You can use 'id', 'name' or 'list' as argument:

 ```python